Racialized students at Ryerson say they feel unseen and unheard when it comes to reporting harassment and racism

 “This is my community.
 If I want to make a change, it needs to be a local change,” says Sankreacha.

-As the petition gained attention, she received a Facebook message, seen by The Eyeopener, from a member of Ryerson Campus Conservatives.
+As the petition gained attention, she received a Facebook message, seen by The Eyeopener, from an executive member of Ryerson Conservatives.
 The message warned her that what she was doing would have “consequences,” and “to never forget that.”
 While she didn’t think much of it at first, Sankreacha soon began to feel paranoid turning on her camera during her summer classes because she didn’t want Russell or someone associated with Russell to find out where she lived.

 Once the petition reached 500 signatures, Sankreacha decided she had enough support from students to send the petition and the threat she received to Ryerson’s administration, in hopes that they would take action—since they continued to post on social media about how they stood behind Black, Indigenous and people of colour (BIPOC) staff and faculty.